 Obviously, avoid latex condoms if you or your partner is allergic to this allergen.
 It is also wise to avoid natural condoms, like lambskin condoms which are made out of lamb or sheep intestines.
 Natural condoms are able to prevent pregnancy since sperm is too large to pass through pores in these condoms, but bacteria and viruses are not, so STDs can still be contracted or spread while natural condoms are in use.

 Additional sex-related allergies can include being allergic to chemicals in lubricants (lubes) or even feminine hygiene products, like tampons.
 It isn’t mandatory for manufacturers of feminine hygiene products to list the ingredients in these products, so many companies don’t.
 It is not uncommon for tampons and sanitary pads to contain chlorine (used to bleach these products so they are white), pesticides, fragrances, and other chemicals– all of which are terrifyingly easy for vaginal tissue to absorb.
 These substances can all easily irritate the vagina and vulva.

-It’s important to know what you may be allergic during sex, not just in terms of avoiding the potentially painful allergic reactions, but also because sex is a normal part of life.
+It’s important to know what you may be allergic to during sex, not just in terms of avoiding the potentially painful allergic reactions, but also because sex is a normal part of life.
 Sex needs to be comfortable and healthy for both partners.
-If you happen to have a seminal fluid allergy, and are trying to get pregnant, it could very well be the cause of not being able to conceive.
-It is important to know, so that you can talk with your doctor about your options.
+If you happen to have a seminal fluid allergy and are trying to get pregnant, it could very well be the cause of not being able to conceive.
+It is important to know so that you can talk to your doctor about your options.
 You can find alternatives to latex condoms, polyurethane condoms can be used instead.